- Search The Registry

 Together, his parents made sure all thirteen of their children were educated.
 The censuses indicate that all children started school at age five and continued until at least the age of fourteen, often beyond that.
 In 1860, eight of the twelve children listed in the census were attending school; the youngest student was William and the eldest was seventeen-year old Daniel.
 The daughters in the family would become dressmakers and milliners after they finished school.
 At least three of the sons followed their father into the furniture business, as a cabinetmaker, an upholsterer and a furniture salesman; another two sons are known to have worked in the post office.

-Young William was the only one to attend college.
-William Adger graduated first, in 1875, from the Institute for Colored Youth (forerunner of Cheyney University), where he served as the secretary.
+William was the only one to attend college.
+Adger graduated first, in 1875, from the Institute for Colored Youth (forerunner of Cheyney University), where he served as the secretary.
 In 1879, he enrolled in the College of the University of Pennsylvania.
-When was he awarded his Bachelor of Arts degree in 1883, Adger became the first African American graduate of the University of Pennsylvania.
+When was he awarded his Bachelor of Arts degree in 1883, Adger became the first Black graduate of the University of Pennsylvania.
 While a Penn student, he lived in his father's home at 833 South Street, along with his parents, two unmarried sisters, and an unmarried brother (the upholsterer).
 His brother Robert, Jr. (a store keeper like his father) also lived in the house with his wife and four young children.
 William was also a student in the Divinity School of the Episcopal Church, Philadelphia.

 University of Pennsylvania